cytomining/DeepProfiler-handbook/README.md

 1. Fork the repo
 2. Change the markdown documents in DeepProfiler-Handbook/docs.
 Here's a [guide to special content blocks for Jupyter Books](https://jupyterbook.org/content/content-blocks.html#special-content-blocks) (notes, warnings, panels, code blocks)
 3. Submit a pull request
-4. Once changes have been pushed to this repo, the book will automatically re-build and the website will automatically deploy
+4. Once changes have been pushed to this repo, the book will automatically re-build and the website will automatically deploy with the new changes

 ## Sources for compiling this documentation
 * DeepProfiler Github Wiki [google sheet](https://docs.google.com/document/d/1BQ2imZwqLPsbpOKNzW8qP-4MLNCWma_rVSzE1y8PnIk/edit#heading=h.wf1ucu3byolj)